fabsig/GPBoost/python-package/README.rst

 |License| |Python Versions| |PyPI Version| |Downloads|

 This is the Python package implementation of the GPBoost library.
-See https://github.com/fabsig/GPBoost for more information on the modelling background and the software implementation.
+See https://github.com/fabsig/GPBoost for more information on the modeling background and the software implementation.

 Examples
 --------